Member Login

 Flying Fifteens have raced in Poole Harbour since the early 1950s.
 Many boats have joined the fleet after visiting the club for open meetings, championships or the annual Poole Week Regatta which sees an entry of around 25 Flying Fifteens.
 Others have switched to sailing Flying Fifteens from other classes, with National, European and World Champions and even an Olympian in our ranks – giving an extra thrill to those mere mortals among us when we get the chance to beat them.
 The fleet is also fortunate to have a close relationship with representatives from two of the top Flying Fifteen sailmakers who are always happy to give help with tuning tips.

-There is a very friendly atmosphere in the Parkstone Flying Fifteen fleet both on and off the water.
+There is a very friendly atmosphere in the fleet both on and off the water.
 This starts in the boat park when rigging, continues through to the bar after racing and into an excellent fleet social programme through the year.
-On a race day, joining the relay that forms to help each other bring all the boats out quickly gives a good chance to hone your race story before hitting the bar.
-The most interesting snippets of post race gossip are hoovered up by the 3rd placed team to include in (often irreverent) race reports that are shared on Facebook.
+On a race day, joining the relay that forms to help each other bring the boats out quickly gives a good chance to hone your race story before hitting the bar.
+The most interesting snippets of post-race gossip are hoovered up by the 3rd placed team to be included in (often irreverent) race reports.

 The Boat

-The Flying Fifteen is a competitive, high performance planing keel boat that is highly responsive to quality boat handling and fantastic fun to race.
-It sails like a dinghy and is remarkably agile and lively in a breeze and in waves, with the keel providing stability that enables even novice crews to enjoy a good blast.
+The Flying Fifteen is an attractive, highly competitive, planing two person sportsboat.
+The boat has evolved significantly since it was designed by Uffa Fox in 1947 (the Fifteen refers to the 15’ waterline length, with the overall length being just over 6m).
+It sails like a dinghy and is highly responsive to quality boat handling and fantastic fun to race.
+It is remarkably agile and lively in a breeze and in waves, with the keel providing stability that enables even novice crews to enjoy a good blast.
 The boat suits a wide range of crew weights, male, female and children – with mixed crews competing successfully at club, national and international level in all winds.
 Boats are evenly matched regardless of age - a 27 year old boat often wins series at Parkstone and a 20 year old boat won the Southern Championships held in Poole Bay in 2022.
 It is possible for a mixed crew to launch and recover at Parkstone on their own, using the pontoon to remain totally dry, though part of the class spirit comes from helping each other recover boats after racing.
+There is always plenty of help available.

 Find Out More

 There are often openings for new crew and any members interested in a trial in a Flying Fifteen would be most welcome.
-The Club welcomes membership applications from sailors who wish to join the Flying Fifteen fleet.
-Please contact the Fleet Captain (Steve Randle email) or Vice Captain (Crispin Read-Wilson Crispin Read-Wilson email) for further information or just pop down on a Wednesday or Saturday and talk to one of the fleet.
+The Club welcomes new membership applications from sailors who wish to join the Flying Fifteen fleet.
+Please contact the Fleet Captain (Mervyn Wright email ) or Vice-Captain John Keates email) for further information or just pop down on a Wednesday or Saturday and talk to one of the fleet.

 Class representatives